TheOnlyNurse/Airstream-Music-Player/README.md

-# airstream
+# Airstream

-A modern Airsonic Client built for ease of access and use.
+A modern Airsonic Client built for the modern age.

-This app is still in early development.
+This app is still in early development (Alpha) and as such there will be regular breaking changes to both this git repository and the app itself.